yehudacohen/alchemy/alchemy-web/docs/providers/ai/vue-file.md

 });
 ```

-# With Context From Existing Files
+# Generate Component with Context

-Generates a component using existing files as reference:
+Uses existing files as reference to generate a component that matches your codebase style.

 ```ts
 import { VueFile } from "alchemy/ai";